lavrovd/psd-reader/README.md

         var bitmap = this.rgba;
     }

-If you want a canvas version, a single call will do it:
+To get a canvas version of the data:

     function myCallback(e) {
         var canvas = psd.toCanvas();
         ...
     }

+An already existing ArrayBuffer can be used instead of an URL:

+    var psd = new PsdReader({buffer: psdArrayBuffer, onLoad: myCallback});

-You have additional access to the original channel data in it´s native format (ie. 8-bit, 16-bit etc.) as well as an info object.
+There is additional access to the original channel bitmap data in it´s native format (ie. 8-bit, 16-bit etc.).
+The header information can be accessed through the info object:

-    var info     = psd.info:
-    var width    = info.width;
+    var width     = psd.info.width;
-    var height   = info.height;
+    var height    = psd.info.height;
-    var depth    = info.depth;
+    var depth     = psd.info.depth;
-    var channel0 = info.bitmaps[0];		// in native format
+    var channel0  = psd.info.bitmaps[0];	// in native format
+    var resources = psd.info.chunks[1];		// the resource area
     ...

-It's possible to use an already existing ArrayBuffer loaded from a different source (ie. FileReader API, XHR):

-    var psd = new PsdReader({buffer: myArrayBuffer, onLoad: myCallback});

 Requirements
 ------------